Scheduling your first Splash

 Schedule Your First Time Splash Orientation!

-First-time SPLASHers are required to swim with one of our Dock staff to ensure the safety of you and your dog.
+First-time SPLASHers are required to work with one of our trainers to ensure the safety of you and your dog.
 During orientation rules and safety precautions will be addressed as well as health history of your dog.
-No more than 2 dogs are allowed at the appointment.
+We prefer that only one dog is brought per orientation appointment.

 The overall swimming ability and desire of your dog will also be evaluated.
 If your dog is not willing to swim or jump, our knowledgeable staff will help you develop a lesson plan to encourage your dog to swim.
 All techniques during the orientation will be done through positive reinforcement.